Kaepernick tweets thanks to 2 kneeling players

 "They have not backed down, even when attacked and intimidated," Kaepernick said in the tweet , which was accompanied by a picture of the Dolphins kneeling before their game.
 "Love is at the root of our resistance."

 My Brothers @kstills and @ithinkisee12 continue to show their unwavering strength by fighting for the oppressed!
 They have not backed down, even when attacked and intimidated.
-Their courage will move the world forward!— Eric Reid (@E_Reid35) September 9, 2018
+Their courage will move the world forward!— Colin Kaepernick (@Kaepernick7) September 9, 2018

-It was Kaepernick, then with the 49ers, who sparked the anthem controversy by kneeling during the pregame ritual in 2016 -- his way of protesting policy brutality and social injustice in America.
+It was Kaepernick, then with the 49ers, who sparked the anthem controversy by kneeling during the pregame ritual in 2016 -- his way of protesting police brutality and social injustice in America.

 Since opting out of his contract after that season, Kaepernick has been unable to land a contract on an NFL team and is suing the league for collusion.